SmalsResearch/bePelias/README.md

 Beside the fact that items will "point" to one street, municipality, postal info, and, optionaly, one part of municipality, it is important to understand the relationships between those items.
 For instance, and address will never reference a Flemish municipality and a Walloon postal code.

 The first diagram is generic, because it combines the characteristics of all regions.
-It's easier to first consider each region appart.
+It is present for completeness, but it's easier to consider each region appart.

 Two general facts:
 - There are no empty municipality, postal code or part of municipality, meaning that each of them contains at least one street and one address
 - There are no cross-municipality streets.
 If a street is too long, it will have a different BeSt id in the two municipalities, while keeping the same name.
-However, a street can cross several postal codes within the same municipality, keeping its id
+However, a street can cross several postal codes within the same municipality, keeping its id.

-The general id is that a municipality is composed of several post codes, and those post codes will contain one or more "localities".
-But :
-- In VLG, there are no administrative concept bellow postal codes.
-In a postal info, the name will contain the concatenation of all "locality names"
-- In BRU, all post codes contain one locality (with name into postal info)
-- In WAL, localities are denoted "Part of municipality" (postal info do not have names, which are contained by "part of municipality")

-[Following plot might be useless]

 ```mermaid
 classDiagram